11.14 - Email Security

 3.02 Message Digest Delivery

-By default, a summary digest of all quarantined messages is delivered to the user’s mailbox twice daily at approximately 8:00 AM and 6:00 PM Eastern Time.
+By default, a summary digest of all quarantined messages is delivered to the individual’s mailbox twice daily at approximately 8:00 AM and 6:00 PM Eastern Time.
 Digests include a list of any messages that may have been quarantined since the previous digest was delivered.
 In the event no messages are quarantined, a digest is not delivered.

 Individuals who wish to receive digests on a different frequency may request to switch to a once daily digest, delivered at approximately 12:00 AM ET.
-Individuals who do not wish to receive any digests may withdraw by deselecting the checkbox in the Profile settings of the web portal (https://antispam.med.cornell.edu).
-Individuals who choose to withdraw from a digest completely will be responsible for accessing the Proofpoint web console to check the quarantine at-will.
+Individuals who do not wish to receive any digests may withdraw by deselecting the checkbox in their Profile settings of the web portal (https://antispam.med.cornell.edu).
+Individuals who choose to withdraw from a digest completely will be responsible for manually accessing the Proofpoint web console to check the quarantine at-will.

 Requests to switch digest delivery options may be submitted by the individual as an ITS Support ticket.